Rocky Mountain Spotted Fever

 - Geographic

-- Cases reported from all states except Alaska and Hawaii
+- Cases have been reported in all states except Alaska and Hawaii.

-- Also occurs in southern Canada, Mexico, and Central and South America
+- Also occurs in southern Canada, Mexico, Central America, and South America

-- The recent increase in incidence and decrease in case fatality may be due to changes in reporting, diagnostic abilities, and possibly climate change.
+- Cases have been consistently increasing over the last 20 years.
+Increase in incidence and decrease in case fatality may be due to changes in reporting, diagnostic abilities, and possibly climate change.

 - R. rickettsii–infected tick exposure